yodrew/yodrew.github.io/_pages/air.md

 	6. add
 		1. 3 other flaps
 		2. seal
-6. until installation, keep it in a dust-proof bag.
+6. Let it dry. until installation, keep it in a dust-proof bag.
 7. installation
 	1. mark slot with slot jig
 		- it spaces slot correctly on most blinds and panels.
 It can be further from corner but only 20 closer on panels.